Studying at the Department of Civil and Environmental Engineering

 • Parallel to the compulsory subject area, you will specialise in the fourth to sixth semester in the optional compulsory subject area by choosing one of four specialisations in Civil Engineering or a combination of specialisations in Environmental Engineering.
 Thus, all relevant areas are covered as a basis for your further master studies.
 In principle, a change of specialisation is possible, provided that all course achievements gained so far can be brought into the new specialisation.

 • Credit Points (CP) were introduced within the framework of the Bologna Process for Bachelor and Master programmes in Germany.
 The credit points are intended to measure and reward the achievements already made during the course of study.
 One credit point corresponds to 30 working hours.
 The credit point corresponds to 1 ECTS (European Credit Transfer System).
+At least 30 credit points should be achieved within a semester in order to complete the course of study within the standard period of study.

 • D